 Although we will issue shares of series A preferred stock based on a ratio of 1.1 shares of series A preferred stock for every 1,000 shares of common stock otherwise issuable upon conversion of the notes, in the event of any dividends or distributions, any liquidation or dissolution, or in the event of a consolidation, merger, sale or other similar transaction, each whole share of series A preferred stock will have the same economic rights as 1,000 shares of common stock.
-In addition, if certain tender or exchange offers occur before we establish a sufficient common stock reserve for the notes, as a result of which a third party or group own beneficially more than 50% of our voting stock, then the interest rate on the notes will increase to 15% (or remain at any higher rate then in effect as a result of our inability to establish a sufficient common stock reserve for the notes as described above), with an additional 5% increase in the interest rate on each anniversary of that occurrence, until we have established a sufficient reserve.
+In addition, if certain tender or exchange offers occur before we establish a sufficient common stock reserve for the notes, as a result of which a third party or group own beneficially more than 50% of our voting stock, then the interest rate on the notes will increase to 15%, with an additional 5% increase in the interest rate on each anniversary of that occurrence, until we have established a sufficient reserve.